lifegadget/ember-cli-stylist/README.md

 ## Install ##
 - Modern CLI versions
     ````bash
-    ember install ui-knob
+    ember install ember-cli-stylist
     ````

 ## Usage ##
-This addon those seaking to have their component  proxy through HTML **style** attributes (such as `height`, `width`, `color`, `fontSize`, etc.) but do not want force a containing object to be required to open up their content-security-policy to include the **'unsafe-inline'** property.
+This addon helps addon and component developers to provide HTML style attibutes as part of their API without opening up their content-security-policy to include the **'unsafe-inline'** property.

 To use this just install and then in your component mixin the `shared-stylist` mixin like so: